Alabina

-Alabina is a French-based group that performs a mix of world music: Middle Eastern, Arabic, French, Hebrew, and Spanish Gypsy music.
+Alabina is a French-based band that performs a mix of world music: Middle Eastern, Arabic, French, Hebrew, and Spanish Gypsy music.
 Alabina consists of lead singer Ishtar, who does the female vocals, and the band Los Niños de Sara, who provide male vocals and music.

 Name

 According to Alabina.org, the word is Arabic and Alabina has two meanings: "let's go" and "God is between us."
 The name comes from the title of Alabina's first song.
 It is also the name of the group's first album.

 Group

 Alabina consists of lead singer Ishtar, who does the female vocals, and the band Los Niños de Sara, who provide male vocals and music.